Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Transfer learning between elections

-In words, $\theta$ is identified by first averaging the conditional average treatment effect in the source population (i.e., CATE or formally, $\mu_1(\X_i)-\mu_0(\X_i)$) over the shared covariates $\V_i$ (i.e., the inner expectation in equation \eqref{eq:trans.identify}) and second, averaging this quantity among units in the target population (i.e., the outer expectation in equation \eqref{eq:trans.identify}).
-For estimation of $\theta$ under Assumptions \ref{assump:source}-\ref{assump:trans}, see \citet{zeng2023efficient}.
+In words, $\theta$ is identified by first averaging the conditional average treatment (CATE) effect in the source population (i.e., $\mu_1(\X_i)-\mu_0(\X_i)$) over the shared covariates $\V_i$ (i.e., the inner expectation in equation \eqref{eq:trans.identify}) and second, averaging this quantity among units in the target population (i.e., the outer expectation in equation \eqref{eq:trans.identify}).
+For efficient and minimax estimation of $\theta$ under Assumptions \ref{assump:source}-\ref{assump:trans}, see \citet{zeng2025efficient}.

-\section{Sensitivity Analysis of Transportability}
+\section{Sensitivity analysis of transportability}

-As discussed above, suppose transportability (i.e., Assumption \ref{assump:trans}) no longer holds and we measure the departure from it by the sensitivity parameter $\gamma_a \in \mathbb{R}$ for $a \in \{0,1\}$.
-The parameter $\gamma_a$ is the logarithm of the odds ratio of counterfactual outcomes between the target and source populations:
+As discussed above, suppose transportability (i.e., Assumption \ref{assump:trans}) no longer holds even after conditioning on $\V_i$ and we measure the departure from it by the sensitivity parameter $\Gamma_a \in \mathbb{R}^+$ for each treatment level $a \in \{0,1\}$.
+Specifically, for a given $\v \in \calV$, the parameter $\Gamma_a$ is defined as the odds ratio of counterfactual outcomes between the target and source populations:

-When $\gamma_a=0$, i.e., the distribution of $\Ya_i$ is identical in the source and target populations conditioned on the shared covariates $\V_i$, Assumption \ref{assump:trans} holds, and we recover the setting in \citet{zeng2023efficient}.
-As $\gamma_a$ moves away from $0$, the degree of violation of transportability increases.
-For example, in our data analysis, $\gamma_1=0.05$ means that the counterfactual odd of voting in 2024 is $\exp(0.05) \approx 1.05$ times that in 2020 when a registered voter, possibly contrary to fact, gets negative ads against Trump.
-The sensitivity parameter $\gamma_a$ is not identified and cannot be estimated.
-In this and the subsequent sections, we discuss the identification and estimation of the TATE with a given $\gamma_a$, and then in Section \ref{sec:calibrate} we discuss a data-driven approach to calibrate this parameter.
+When $\Gamma_a=1$, the conditional distributions of $\Ya_i$ given $\V_i$ are identical between the source and target populations and Assumption \ref{assump:trans} holds.
+As $\Gamma_a$ moves away from $1$, the degree of violating transportability increases.
+For example, in our data analysis, $\Gamma_1=1.01$ means that the counterfactual odd of voting in Georgia is $1.01$ times that in the five battleground states among voters who, possibly contrary to fact, get the negative ads from \citet{aggarwal20232}'s ad campaign.
+Similarly, $\Gamma_1 = 0.99$ means the counterfactual odd of voting in GA is $0.99$ times that in the five battleground states when a registered voter, possibly contrary to fact, gets the negative ad campaign.